Wkemery/Arboreal/README.md

 		* list files in tag tree pointed to by root tree

 	- Multi Tag:
-		* Use pin node to find smallest tree among the tags you want to search
+		* Use size field in root node of tag tree to find smallest tree among the tags you want to search
 		* Search the smallest tree:
 			# elimnate all nodes with tag count != the number of tags you are searching for
 			# search remainng files for exact tag match